Mysore: Climate

 Mysore has a tropical savanna climate (Aw) bordering on a hot semi-arid climate (BSh) under the Köppen climate classification.
 The main seasons are Summer from March to May, the monsoon season from June to October and winter from November to February.
-The highest temperature recorded in Mysore was 39.9 °C on 4 April 1917, and the lowest was 7.7 °C on 16 January 2012.
+The highest temperature recorded in Mysore was 39.9 °C on 25 April 2016, and the lowest was 7.7 °C on 16 January 2012.
 The city's average annual rainfall is 798.6 mm.

+Rainfall

+As per Karnataka State Natural Disaster Monitoring Centre, Mysore taluk has been divided into 4 hoblis.
+In 2022, the rainfall received by these hoblis are as follows: